Most Affordable Countries to Study Abroad 2025-26 for Students

 Tuition Fees

-• Undergraduate Degree: ₹5–14 Lakh per year
+• Undergraduate Degree: ₹5–14 lakh per year

-• Master’s Degree: ₹9.5–20.5 Lakh per year
+• Master's Degree: ₹9.5–20.5 lakh per year

 Cost of Living

-₹70,000 – ₹1,00,000 per month (includes accommodation, food, transport, utilities)
+₹70,000 – ₹1,00,000 per month (includes accommodation, food, transport, utilities) as of 2025-26

 Scholarships